Precision Agriculture for Development (PAD) leverages scale and the design of two-way information systems to learn, innovate and iterate for impact.

 Expanding the Evidence Base

-The true impact of PAD’s work is likely to be larger and increase over time.
+The true impact of PAD’s work is likely to be larger and should increase over time.

 Impact estimates do not take into account spillover effects and in many instances, non-beneficiaries can learn and benefit from our services.
 For example, we have observed that SMS messages to particular farmers enrolled in farmer groups in Rwanda increased lime adoption for all farmers within the group, including those who did not receive messages (Fabregas et al, 2019).